Close

 Baro will announce his presence with a message directly to your Inbox each time he appears.
 You can also find him by looking for his white, diamond-shaped symbol that appears on the Star Chart whenever he returns from the Void.
 You’ll need both Credits and Orokin Ducats to buy from his collection — which you can by selling him Prime Parts and blueprints acquired from Void Relics.

 Nightmare Mods: These Mods provide a boost to two different stats simultaneously (such as “Vigor,” which raises both Health and Shields).
-You can find them by completing randomly selected, extra challenging Nightmare Missions.
+You can find them by completing randomly selected, extra challenging Nightmare Missions on planets where you have completed every normal Mission node.
 Check the Alerts tab of your Star Chart to see which Nightmare Missions are available at any given time.

 Corrupted Mods: These potent Mods provide a massive benefit at a cost.
 “Narrow Minded,” for instance, offers greatly increased Ability Duration with a detriment to Ability Range.
 You can find them inside locked Orokin Vaults on Deimos.
 Squad up with other Tenno to bring Dragon Keys researched in your Clan Dojo’s Orokin Lab and crafted at your Orbiter to unlock the hidden vaults.

 Aura Mods: Besides providing a buff to your entire Squad, these special Mods actually increase your Warframe’s total Mod Capacity rather than eat into it.
 Slotting one into your Warframe will boost your total Capacity equal to the number written on the Mod.
 Because of this, it’s always a good idea to fully upgrade any Aura Mod you intend to use.
 There is no downside to making it as powerful as you can!
-Matching the Polarity symbol will also double the bonus, too, while mismatching it will cut the number in half.
+Matching the Polarity symbol will also double the bonus, while mismatching it will only provide an 80 percent bonus (rounded down).

 Stance Mods: Stance Mods are exclusive to Melee Weapons.
 They can dramatically alter the way a particular Weapon combo works — providing different ways to cut down your enemies.
 They also add additional Mod Capacity instead of drain it (similar to Aura Mods).